kriszyp/xstyle/README.md

 powerful paradigms of declarative, function reactive programming, providing similar types of expressiveness as dependency injection systems.
-By adding a few simple CSS constructs, xstyle bridges the gap to provide the capabilities for composition and modular extensions that allow virtually unlimited expression of user interfaces, with a familiar syntax.
+By adding a few simple CSS constructs, xstyle bridges the gap to provide the capabilities for composition and modular extensions that allow unlimited expression of user interfaces, with a familiar syntax in encapsulated form.
 Xstyle goes beyond the capabilities of preprocessor because it runs in the browser and extensions can interact with the DOM.
 Xstyle prevents the common abuse of HTML for UI, by allowing the definition of UI elements with the presentation definition, where they belong.

 # Getting Started
 To start using xstyle's extensible CSS, you simply need to load the xstyle JavaScript library, <code>xstyle.min.js</code>